awasson/AVI-ELF-II/README.md

 * **AVI ELF II TIL311 6-Digit Display Card**\
 A plugin display board that is located directly in front of the Hex keypad, replacing the original LED data display to provide a 6-digit display using the TIl311 displays with 4 digit address and 2 digit data.\
 \
+**Note:** TIL311 displays draw a lot of current.
+We highly recommend using the V7805-2000R in place of the LM7805 voltage regulator on your ELF II Main Board if you add the 6-Digit Display Card to your system; the V7805-2000R runs extremely cool even when powering the main board, the TIL311 6-Digit Display Card and an expansion card like the Hyperboard or STG ELF 2K Disk for ELF II Card.
+If you choose to use an LM7805 regulator, make sure to use a decent heatsink to dissapate the heat and do not leave your system unatended when powered on.
+\
 <img src="notes/TIL311-6DIGIT-DISPLAY/AVI ELF II TIL311 6-Digit Display Card.jpeg" width="50%" /><br/>
    * [Get the schematics here](notes/TIL311-6DIGIT-DISPLAY/AVI%20ELF%20II%20TIL311%206-Digit%20Display%20Card.pdf)
    * [Get the Gerber Files here](gerbers/TIL311-6DIGIT-DISPLAY/gerbers.zip)